thanos-io/thanos/docs/getting_started.md

 The following examples configure Thanos to work against a Google Cloud Storage bucket.
 However, any object storage (S3, HDFS, DigitalOcean Spaces, ...) can be used by using the equivalent flags to connect to the S3 API.

+See [this](object_stores.md) for up-to-date list of available object stores for Thanos.

 ## Requirements

 * One or more [Prometheus](https://prometheus.io) v2.0.0 installations